tripathi-gaurav/tripathi-gaurav.github.io/_posts/2018-07-20-grpc-python-client-with-tls-and-java-server.md

 # Step-1: Adding TLS capability to Server

-Since, we need CA certificates for TLS/SSL based encryption, one will have to create server certificates and add it to CA certs for the server.
+Since, we need CA certificates for TLS/SSL based encryption, we will generate self-signed certificates and add it to CA certs for the server.
 A simple script to do so can be found [here](https://github.com/grpc/grpc-java/tree/master/examples#generating-self-signed-certificates-for-use-with-grpc).
 The recommended approach for TLS with `gRPC` is to use TLS with `OpenSSL` using `netty-tcnative-boringssl-static`.
 Therefore, we need to add the following dependency to our POM.xml file:

   ```XML
   <dependencies>